 The important places in Fatehpur Sikri are Jama Masjid, Tomb of Salim Chisti, Diwan I Am, Diwan E Aam, Ibadaat Khana, Naubat Khana, and Panch Mahal.
 There were some stalls in one part of it selling fashion items like trinkets, fashion jewelry, and garments.

 While we were roaming around in the compound a small kid of 10-12 yrs approached us.
 He told us that he is also working as a guide, It was very surprising.
 We were not interested to hire a guide moreover someone so young but my friend wanted to help him so we asked him to accompany us.
 He roams around with us for 15-20 minutes and told us some interesting & funny stories about different places in Fatehpur Sikri.

 The most interesting story is about Tomb of Salim Chisti.
 He was a saint and stayed with his disciples in Fatehpur.
 During his stay, Akbar visited him and requested him to pray for a male heir to his throne.
 Salim Chisti blessed him and 3 sons born to Akbar.
 He named his first son Salim after the saint.
 There were many people paying the respect to the saint and seeking his blessings.
 Local people believe if you ask for something, the saint will fulfill your wish.
 Fatehpur Sikri is a nice place except for touts pushing you for different things.

+If you have time then also visit Keoladeo National Park, which is only 55 Km from Agra.
 From Fatehpur Sikri, we returned back to Delhi but if someone wanted to do Golden triangle then it is advisable to go to Jaipur.